Kyle N. Campbell, PharmD, MS

 Clinical Pharmacist Researcher and Program Manager

 Dr. Yang provides project management and clinical expertise to HSAG on CMS contracts and serves as an investigator for research projects focusing on medication safety.
-Currently she is leading a 26-month study to develop a risk-prediction model using administrative claims data to assess bleeding risk for patients taking anticoagulants.
+Currently she is leading a study to develop a risk-prediction model using administrative claims data to assess bleeding risk for patients taking anticoagulants.
 This research is funded by the Gordon and Betty Moore Foundation.
 Dr. Yang was the principal investigator for two research projects for the Centers for Disease Control and Prevention, each aimed at developing and validating diagnosis code algorithms for potential use in adverse drug event surveillance and quality improvement initiatives.
 The first study produced an ICD-10 diagnosis code algorithm for identifying bleeding events associated with outpatient anticoagulant exposure; the second study validated diagnosis codes for identifying hypoglycemic events associated with the use of diabetes agents.
 As a program manager, she also assists in evaluating research funding opportunities, preparing research proposals, and resource planning.
 Dr. Yang previously oversaw daily operations of CMS measure development and maintenance projects.
 As Project Director, she oversaw data analysis, subcontractor activities, technical expert panel deliberations, and measure development and maintenance.
 She was involved in the maintenance of clinical algorithms and technical specifications for measures.
 She is a Registered Pharmacist in Florida and North Carolina.
 She graduated from the University of North Carolina PharmD program and holds a Bachelor of Science degree in Biochemistry from North Carolina State University.
 She completed a two-year fellowship at the University of Florida College of Pharmacy, focusing on medication therapy management program evaluation and outcome research.